taycaldwell/riot-api-java/README.md

 }
 ```

-You can find these and more examples in the repository's "examples" directory.
+You can find these and more examples in the repository's directory "examples".

 ## Documentation
 The documentation for this library can be found [here.](http://taycaldwell.com/riot-api-java/doc/)